Chris Murphy: Political positions

+Murphy has been generally regarded as a mainstream liberal Democrat, but in the 2020s, he has become a prominent advocate of left-leaning economic populism, urging Democrats to adopt an "aggressively populist" message to win back working-class voters.
+Murphy is a member of the U.S. Senate's Fight Club.

+While historically known for his expertise on foreign policy, gun control advocacy, and bipartisan negotiating skills, Murphy has recently focused on aggressively opposing Donald Trump and his perceived authoritarianism, and addressing what he calls a "crisis of meaning" in U.S. society and an identity crisis among American men.

 Abortion

 Murphy is pro-choice.
 When Roe v.
 Wade was overturned in June 2022, Murphy called it a "disaster".

 Economic issues

 Murphy has introduced two pieces of legislation, the American Jobs Matter Act and the 21st Century Buy American Act, to close loopholes in the existing Buy American laws and encourage the U.S. government to purchase American-made goods.

 In May 2018, Murphy was one of 12 senators to sign a letter to Federal Labor Relations Authority (FLRA) chair Colleen Kiko urging the FLRA to end efforts to close its Boston regional office until Congress debated the matter, adding that the FLRA's closure of its regional offices would cause staff to be placed farther away from the federal employees whose rights they protect.

 Murphy has spoken out against outsourcing.
 He has been an outspoken critic of neoliberalism since 2022 and has instead advocated big-tent politics and left-wing populism to win back working-class voters and build a winning coalition.

 After Kamala Harris lost the 2024 presidential election, Murphy urged a significant revamp of Democratic Party policy, saying that neoliberalism, growing social and economic alienation of many Americans from the party, and a perception of elitism have contributed to the party's loss of working class voters.
 Murphy believes the Democratic Party should embrace left-wing populism as an antidote to right-wing populism, reiterating that Third Way economic policies have eroded the party's once broad appeal.